SAP-samples/btp-s4hana-nocode-extension/prepare/TrialBooster.md

 # Setup the SAP Build Apps Service
 In this section you will use a booster to setup the landscape in your **SAP BTP Trial Account** for using **SAP Build Apps**.
 The process described here will use the already existing subaccount, because of the limitations in the Trial Account.

+**Important:** Currently, you cannot deploy applications with SAP Build Workzone on your trial landscape!

 Logon to your trial account

 <img src="./images/trial_detail_01.jpg" width="80%">